HubSpot SEO Review 2026: Pricing, Features & Honest Verdict

 - Most HubSpot users supplement with a dedicated keyword research tool, adding cost and complexity to their workflow

-Expensive for SEO-only use — 6-18x more than alternatives
+Expensive for SEO-only use: 6-18x more than alternatives

 At $890/month for the Marketing Hub Professional tier, HubSpot costs 6-18x more than dedicated SEO platforms.

-- Semrush starts at $139.95/month, CrawlRaven at $49/month, and SE Ranking at $65/month
+- Semrush starts at $139.95/month, CrawlRaven at a launch price of $49, and SE Ranking at $129/month ($103.20 annual)

-- Pricing only makes sense if you are already using — or planning to use — HubSpot for CRM, email marketing, and marketing automation
+- Pricing only makes sense if you are already using, or planning to use, HubSpot for CRM, email marketing, and marketing automation

 - SEO features are a valuable bonus for existing HubSpot customers, not a compelling standalone purchase